 Here are the most commonly asked questions I hear regarding voice overs:

 Try acting at school or acting classes or other ways I list extensively on my site and see how it goes for a start.
 Even a Zoom intro class might be a good beginning.

 Try performing for fun at first.
-That’s your only goal: find the fun.
-Don’t worry about things like “career” or marketing yourself or moving to Los Angeles– that’s all for much later if it goes well and you enjoy it.
+That’s your only goal: follow the fun.
+Don’t worry about things like a demo or a “career” or marketing yourself or moving to Los Angeles– that’s all for much later if it goes well and you enjoy it.

 I discuss my ambivalence about college acting training at length HERE.
 Acting school is expensive and not a good fit for everyone aiming to be an actor.

 I look around at my colleagues and see that many paths can lead to an acting career, so I can’t recommend just one route.

 I’ve no idea what drama school to recommend as I myself am forever thankful I never studied at one.
 For me, acting is about “doing,” not “studying.”
 Formal acting training may be a good investment for some– even for you (especially if you are Broadway-bound)– but I have no idea where to point you.
 I took a few acting and VO classes once I moved to LA, but that was it.
 I learned more from doing stage time in plays, musicals, stand up, improv and children’s theater.
 More than anywhere I learned from other voice actors on the job!

 CLICK HERE for a discussion of the many options you have to learn to become an actor.

 Trying to become a professional actor by making your own YouTube channel is sort of like trying to become a professional photographer by taking selfies you post on Instagram.
 Could it be a first step?
 I suppose so.
 But there needs to be further steps…

-A video posted to YouTube or social media may indeed show a performer has talent, but as I try to show with my site, talent is baseline and there is much more involved in getting work and sustaining a career as a voice actor than getting “likes” or going viral.
+A video posted to YouTube or social media may indeed show a performer has talent, or can generate interest, but as I try to show with my site, there is much more involved in getting work and sustaining a career as a voice actor than getting “likes” or going viral.
 You must learn how to act and improvise with real stakes.
 It is usually an in-person kind of gig, or at least “face to face” while you Zoom, these days.

-The project of becoming a voice actor (as I see it) is about becoming an actor, but sitting in a room in front of a computer screen isn’t teaching you the most important essentials of what an actor needs to know, which include:
+The project of becoming a voice actor (as I see it) is about becoming an actor, and sitting in a room in front of a computer screen isn’t teaching you the most important essentials of what an actor needs to know, which include:

 - how to connect with an audience

-- how to take direction and how to improvise in a live group setting.
+- how to take direction and how to improvise in a live group setting

 These sensibilities are essential to voice acting in animation and games and even commercials.

 You can’t learn this sitting alone in a room staring at yourself on a computer screen.
-You have no realtime feedback from cast or audience to inform your performance, to correct your course- as you serve the story being told.
+You have no realtime feedback from cast or audience or director to inform your performance, to correct your course- as you serve the story being told.

 Good for you for taking initiative and creating your own thing!
 But, if professional voice acting is your goal, you will need to someday step out beyond creating something in isolation and expand into creating something with others.